Prime3Hive/Investment/README.md

 ## Admin Setup

-1. Register a new account
+1. Register a new account through the frontend
-2. In Supabase dashboard, go to Table Editor > profiles
-3. Find your user record and set `is_admin` to `true`
+2. In your MongoDB database, find the user document and set `isAdmin` to `true`
-4. Log out and log back in
+3. Log out and log back in
-5. Access admin panel at `/admin`
+4. Access admin panel at `/admin`

 ## Routes